vyahello/complainer/README.md

     ```
   - Response sample (empty with 204 code)

-- `/users` to get all users/single user (user should be authorized via bearer token):
+- `/users` to get all users (user should be authorized via bearer token):
   - Request sample:
     ```bash
     curl -X 'GET' \